aaron-grau/curic/react/projects/synthesizer/README.md

 * Create a file `components/juke_box/juke_box_container.jsx`.
 * Import `connect` from `react-redux`, your `groupUpdate`, `startPlaying` and `stopPlaying` action creators, and your `JukeBox` component.
 * Define `mapStateToProps` returning an object which maps the state's `tracks`, `isRecording`, and `isPlaying`.
 * Define `mapDispatchToProps` returning an object containing a callback prop for `onPlay` which dispatches both action creators.
-We'll come back to defining it next.
+We'll come back to defining it the following section.
 * Call `connect`on your `JukeBox` component to connect it to your Redux store.
 * Export the result of this call.
 * Render your `JukeBoxContainer` in your `App` component.